Facebook

 - It can be combined with digital (DALI/DSI/DMX 512) control technology for control because the digital control signal can be easily converted into a PWM signal.

-2.4 Disadvantage of the PWM dimming method
+2.4 Disadvantages of the PWM dimming method

 Because the LED is fast-switching, if the operating frequency is very low, the human eye will feel flickering.
-To fully utilize the human eye's visual residual phenomenon, its operating frequency should be higher than 100Hz, preferably 200Hz.
+To fully utilize the human eye's visual residual phenomenon, the operating frequency should be higher than 100 Hz, preferably 200 Hz.

 LED lighting dimming control methods